danielsuit/visualize/README.md

 # visualize
-A graphing calculator built with Open JFX
+###A graphing calculator built with Open JFX
+Functions: